Go Back

 • Ensure all your equipment is clean and completely free from any grease before starting.

-• Pre-heat your oven to 110°c (100°c for fan assisted ovens or Gas Mark ¼) Line a baking sheet with some greaseproof paper and set aside.
+• Preheat your oven to 110°c (100°c for fan assisted ovens, Gas Mark ¼ or 230°F) Line a baking sheet with some greaseproof paper and set aside.

 • In your clean bowl, whisk your egg whites until they reach soft peaks.
 Using an electric hand whisk is preferable, as it will ensure a steady whisking speed and take less time, although whisking by hand is of course possible too.